FG/ASUU Agreement : Union wants Nigerians to caution FG over non-implementation - Vanguard News

-The union’s President, Prof. Biodun Ogunyemi made the call in an interview with the News Agency of Nigeria (NAN) on Sunday in Lagos.
+The union’s President, Prof. Biodun Ogunyemi made the call in an interview with journalists on Sunday in Lagos.

 Recall that the union’s National Executive Committee (NEC) had at the end of its meeting at the Federal University of Technical Akure (FUTA) in Ondo, on Nov.
 4, 2018, declared a ‘total, comprehensive and indefinite’ nationwide strike.